JCastilloD/Project-1-Bootcamp/README.md

 # Project-1-Bootcamp

-## Project Title
-### To be or not to be: The impact of formal commerce on local poverty levels in State of Mexico
+## To be or not to be: The impact of formal commerce on local poverty levels in State of Mexico

 ### Team Members:
 - Mónica Mateos Cantú